daeldir/jbogidva/README.md

     </div>
 </nav>
 ```

-The navigation part should be the same at the top and at the
-bottom of the page.

 You can omit the links to a previous or next page, or to the
 chapters.
 Only “table of content” is mandatory.
 However, you